 Scuba Diving & Snorkeling

 So why do people bother to come here if there is no beach and you can't go swimming right off the shore?
 They come for the spectacular coral reef, turquoise waters, and seemingly endless visibility.
 Less than a quarter-mile offshore is the longest coral reef in the Western Hemisphere.
-The Belize Barrier Reef is second only to Australia's Great Barrier Reef.
+The Belize Barrier Reef is second only to Australia’s Great Barrier Reef, yet receiving far better treatment thanks to a 2017 moratorium designed to protect the fragile ecosystem from oil interests.
 Snorkeling, scuba diving, and fishing are the main draws here.
 All are consistently spectacular.

 Within a 10- to 20-minute boat ride from the piers lie scores of world-class dive sites, including Mexico Rocks, Mata Rocks, Tackle Box, Tres Cocos, Esmeralda, Cypress Tunnel, and Rocky Point.
 A day's diving will almost always feature a mix of steep wall drops and coral caverns and tunnels.
 You'll see brilliant coral and sponge formations, as well as a wealth of colorful marine life.
 On good dives, you might see schools of spotted eagle rays, watch an octopus slither amongst the coral and rocks, or have the chance to swim face to face with a sea turtle.
 Nurse sharks, moray eels, and large barracuda are also commonly sighted.